chrisbrasington/morrowind-mod-tracker/NOTES.md

 | **Visuals / Shadows**    | Terrain Shadows<br>Indoor Shadows<br>                                           | (more if desired, kept minimal to be less demanding)                                                                                                                             |
 | **Interface**            | GUI Scale Factor: 1.5 (optional)<br>Can Zoom on Maps                                             | Zoom on maps is fantastic                                                                                                                             |
 | **Shaders**               | 1.
 DIVE<br>2.
 HBAO<br>3.
 VAIO<br>4. godrays<br>5. wetworld<br>6. tonemap<br>7.
 SMAA<br>8. clouds | In-game: press F2.
 For clouds shader: no skybox used                                                                         |

+## Mod Path Details

+If you need details on the file paths I have for the various mods, see [MODLIST_DETAILS.md](https://github.com/chrisbrasington/morrowind-mod-tracker/blob/main/MODLIST_DETAILS.md)